-The CAMAC\DGG function allows the user to setup the characteristics of the Delay and Generator channels of the CC USB.
+The CAMAC\DGG function allows the user to setup the characteristics of the Delay and Generator channels of the CC\USB.

 '''

 HANDLE hDevice,

-USHORT channel,
+USHORT channel.

 USHORT trigger,

 USHORT output,

 USHORT delay,

 USHORT gate,

 USHORT invert,

 USHORT latch

 };

 Parameters

 hDevice

 [in] Handle to the XX-USB device.

 channel

 [in] The DGG channel you wish to modify.
 Valid values are:

+0 - For DGG channel A

-0 - For DGG channel B
+1 - For DGG channel B

+trigger

+[in] Determines the start of the DGG.
+Valid Values are:

+0 - Channel Disabled

+1 - NIM input 1

 '''